 Meet Morsey Beck, our health care professional of the month!
 Morsey is an LVN in the Houston, Texas area.
-A mother of four, it is an understatement to say Morsey is busy.
-That’s why per-diem care is perfect for her, as she can create her own schedule.
-As you will read, everything about Morsey shines with kindness – from the impact she has on her patients to her wind-down rituals that maintain her health.
+A mother of four, it’s important for Morsey to create her own schedule, which is why per-diem nursing is the perfect fit for her.
+As you will read, everything about Morsey shines with kindness – from the impact she has on her patients to her wind-down rituals to maintain her health.

-What inspired you to become a Licensed Vocational Nurse (LVN/LPN)?
+What made you want to become a Licensed Vocational Nurse (LVN/LPN)?

 M: I made the decision to become a nurse while working as a CNA.
-I was inspired to become a LVN when I learned of the responsibilities of being a nurse.
+Seeing the responsibilities that the nurses were required to have and do, inspired me to want to become an LVN.

 What was your path to becoming an LVN?

-M: I worked as a CNA for two years and I was in nursing school at the same time.
-For a year I worked at night, the following year only on weekends.
+M: I worked as an CNA for two years and I was in nursing school at the same time.
+I worked nights for one year, then down to weekends only the following year.

 What is your favorite part of the job?

-M: My favorite part of my job is to know that I have helped to create a better day or a better moment for a patient; all I had to do was put a smile on their face.
+M: The favorite part of my job is knowing I managed to help to create a better day or a better moment for a patient by simply putting a smile on their face.

 What do you like most about Clipboard Health and per-diem nursing?

-M: I love working per-diem because I can create my own work schedule which is important because it accommodates me being a working mother of four.
+M: I love working per-diem because I can make my own work schedule which is great because it accommodates me being a working mother of four.